-(viii) Category 57.
+(ix) Category 57.
 Organic or Inorganic Industrial Chemical Manufacturing;

-(ix) Category 62.
+(x) Category 62.
 Perchloroethylene Dry Cleaning;

-(x) Category 73.
+(xi) Category 73.
 Secondary Smelting and/or Refining of Ferrous and Non-Ferrous Metals; or

-(xi) Category 85.
-All Other Sources not listed in Table 1 which would have actual emissions, if the source were to operate uncontrolled, of 5 or more tons a year of direct PM2.5 or PM10 if located in a PM2.5 or PM10 non-attainment or maintenance area, or 10 or more tons of any single criteria pollutant in any part of the state; and
+(xii) Category 85.
+All Other Sources not listed in OAR 340-216-8005 Table 1 which would have actual emissions, if the source were to operate uncontrolled, of 5 or more tons a year of direct PM2.5 or PM10 if located in a PM2.5 or PM10 non-attainment or maintenance area, or 10 or more tons of any single criteria pollutant in any part of the state (including category 27.
+Electric Power Generation); and

 (B) The actual emissions from the 12 months immediately preceding the invoice date, and future projected emissions are less than 5 tons/yr.
 PM10 in a PM10 nonattainment or maintenance area, and less than 10 tons/yr. for each criteria pollutant; and